manga109/manga109tools/README.md

-# manga109tools-dev
+# manga109tools
-manga109tools is a helper for datasets with the format of Manga109 annotation.
+manga109tools is a helper toolkit for datasets with the format of Manga109 annotation.
 This tool provides commands for the validation of the format of annotations for now.

 ## Validation
 Validate the XML files of annotations